MarharytaFilipovych/OINK/README.md

 ## 🎯 Overview

-PigLang is a unique programming language that combines:
+**OINK* is a unique programming language that combines:
 - **Emoji-based operators** for visual expressiveness
-- **Pig-themed syntax** with 🐽 variable wrapping and 🐖🐖🐖 blocks
+- **Pig-themed syntax** with 🐽 variable wrapping and 🐖🐖🐖 blocks, and funny piggy numeric data types(🐽,🐷, 🐗)
 - **Mood Lines** - innovative inverted logic execution
-- **Strict line structure** for clean, readable code
+- **Strict line structure** for clean, and for some people, readable code
 - **Type-safe arithmetic** with overflow checking

 ## ✨ Key Features

 ### 🐽 Pig-Wrapped Variables
-All variables are wrapped in pig, poop, heart or flower emojis:
+All variables are wrapped ina 🐽 snout emoji:

 ```piglang
 # 😀 🐷 🐽my_variable🐽 @ 42 #
 ```